buildkite/docs/pages/pipelines/waterfall.md

 <%= image "waterfall-view.png", alt: "Image of an example waterfall chart" %>

 Waterfall view only displays data for finished steps.
+Wait, block, and input steps are not included in the chart.
 Most rows will show bars with three coloured sections:

 1. Gray: time the job spent waiting for an agent to be assigned.
 1. Yellow: time elapsed since the agent was assigned, up until the time the agent started running the job.